 - Each cluster has a back-link block.

-- Audit script runs in prebuild and warns on weak pillars / orphans.
+- Audit script runs in prebuild and warns on weak pillars and orphans.

-- Anchor text is descriptive on both sides.
+- Anchor text is descriptive and varied on both sides.

-- Search Console → Performance → Pages: pillar URLs accumulate impressions for broad keywords.
+- Search Console → Performance → Pages: pillar URLs accumulate impressions for broad keywords; clusters pick up long-tail queries.

-- URL Inspection on a cluster shows the pillar in “Referring URLs”.
+- URL Inspection on a cluster: the pillar appears under “Referring page” / referring URLs, confirming the up-link is crawled.

 Common pitfalls

-- Making the pillar a giant 10,000-word page that tries to be everything.
-Better: a structured overview that links out.
+- One giant 10,000-word pillar that tries to be everything.
+A structured overview that links out beats a wall of text that buries each subtopic.

-- Using the same anchor text for every link.
-Vary it naturally with related keywords.
+- The same anchor text on every link.
+Vary it with related keywords; identical exact-match anchors look manipulative and add no new signal.

-- Building too many pillars.
+- Too many pillars.
 Five strong pillars beat fifteen half-built ones every time.

 - Treating pillar/cluster as a URL structure (